|

 for an Angel" and started a musical legacy that

-would last almost half a century.
+would last half a century.
 They raced up the

 charts and found local fame, while struggling to